Canon 100D vs Panasonic GX800

 |380 shots per battery charge||210 shots per battery charge|

 |117 x 91 x 69 mm, 407 g||107 x 65 x 33 mm, 269 g|

 Body comparison: Canon 100D vs Panasonic GX800

 An illustration of the physical size and weight of the Canon 100D and the Panasonic GX800 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the GX800 is markedly lighter (34 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GX800 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GX800).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GX800).
 Mirrorless cameras, such as the GX800, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.